POLICY 4/05/2022 v8final

 - Awareness of best practice through education and training;

 The University also requires individual engagement and commitment in the application of the 3Rs and will promote innovation in the 3Rs, both by developing local initiatives and by encouraging participation in national working groups and other bodies

 The University's ethical review process

-The University is committed to maintaining a rigorous and objective process of ethical review that challenges scientists to justify their use of animals, and that requires them, where the use of animals is unavoidable, to minimise animal numbers and maximise animal welfare.
+All project licence applications, amendments, and reports on progress are reviewed by one of the AWERBs before they can be endorsed and passed to the Home Office for further scrutiny.
+The University maintains a rigorous and objective process of ethical review that challenges scientists to justify their use of animals, and that requires them, where the use of animals is unavoidable, to work according to the principles of reduction and refinement.

-The ethical review committees undertake to:
+The ethical review committees will:

-- review all project licence applications to ensure that ethical and welfare standards are met;
+- Review all project licence applications to ensure that ethical and welfare standards are met;

 Education and training